hovermind/py-sheet/list.md

 ```

 ## Accessing list item
-* A negative index accesses items from the end of the list counting backwards.
+* A negative index accesses items from the end of the list.
 The last item of any non-empty list is always `a_list[-1]`
 * If the negative index is confusing to you, think of it this way: `a_list[-n] == a_list[len(a_list) - n]`
 ```
 myList = [2, 4, 6]